-Consumer Protection will apply its Compliance and Enforcement Policy when deciding what action to take against breaches of the law.
-The policy sets out a series of escalating options for enforcement, starting with education to achieve compliance and moving to warnings, imposition of penalties and prosecution.
+Consumer Protection will consider its Compliance and Enforcement Policy when deciding what action to take against breaches of the law.
+The policy sets out a series of escalating options for enforcement, from education to achieve compliance through to warnings, imposition of penalties and prosecution.

-The ticket scalping laws provide for maximum penalties (court-imposed) for most offences of $20,000 for individuals or $100,000 for corporations.
-Even higher penalties of up to $500,000 will apply for those using ‘bots’ to purchase tickets.
+Even higher penalties of up to $500,000 apply for those using ‘bots’ to purchase tickets.